Cider: The Calyx Interpreter and Debugger

 Formatting codes

-CIDR supports several different formatting codes which do the hard work of interpreting the data in human readable ways.
+Cider supports several different formatting codes which do the hard work of interpreting the data in human readable ways.

 namecodedescription